Ketamine for Chronic Pain

 Effects of Chronic Pain

-In the US, more than 20% of US adults suffer from chronic pain.
-This type of pain affects people in a variety of ways, including:
+More than 20% of US adults suffer from chronic pain.
+Chronic pain impacts people in three key areas:

 Effects of Chronic Pain